-The counseling field is projected to grow 29% between 2012 and 2022 which is almost three times the national average of total job growth (United States Bureau of Labor Statistics).
-Churches and ministries recognize the need to partner with trained and licensed counselors to care for their people.
-Answering the following questions will provide insight if the counseling field will be a good fit for you:
+According to the Bureau of Labor Statistics, the counseling field is projected to grow by 29% between 2012 and 2022 which is almost three times the national average for total job growth.
+Businesses, organizations, churches and ministries also recognize the need to partner with trained and licensed counselors to care for their people.
+To gain insight into whether the counseling field might be a good fit for you, consider these questions:

 - Are you passionate about helping hurting people find hope in a broken world?

 - Do you want to help individuals and families through difficult times?

 - Does your heart break for the pain that people experience in daily life?

 - Are you excited to share the love of Christ with those who need it most?

 - Do you like to listen to and help individuals work through big decisions?